-Any payment you make through the Pay It plan reduces your total balance by the amount of the purchase selected, but it doesn’t necessarily pay the selected purchase.
+Any payment you make through the Pay It plan reduces your total balance by the amount of the purchase selected, but it doesn’t necessarily pay the selected purchase — the payment goes toward your balance.
 Also, payments using the Pay It feature will be applied toward your minimum payment first.
 (And if the minimum payment due is satisfied, any additional payments using this feature will go toward your statement balance.)
 You can make up to five payments per day, too.

 And some additional good news: There are no fees associated with the Pay It feature.

 The Plan It feature is designed for qualifying purchases of $100 or more.
-It allows you to pay them off over time with a monthly fee instead of interest.
-You can have up to 10 active plans at a time, and you’ll be offered up to three payment plan options.
+It allows you to pay them off over time with a monthly fee.
+You can have up to 10 active plans at a time.

-Payments required under your plans are included in your minimum amount due each month.
-This means that you’ll be required to pay your regular minimum monthly payment based on your card balance plus the amount based on the Plan It payment plan you’ve created.
+Each month, your Plan It payments will be included in your card’s minimum amount due for that month.
+This means that you’ll be required to pay your regular minimum monthly payment based on your card balance plus the amount based on the Plan It payment plans you’ve created.

 You can’t cancel a plan once it’s been set up, but you can pay it off early by paying the “new balance” from your most recent billing statement.
 Doing this will allow you to avoid future plan fees.

-Which credit cards offer Pay It Plan It?
+Which American Express credit cards offer Pay It Plan It?

-Not all American Express credit cards are eligible for Pay It Plan It.
+Not all American Express credit cards are eligible for Pay It Plan It — all of its personal credit cards (even including charge cards) offer it, but you won’t find it on any of Amex’s small-business cards.
 But if you have one of the following cards, you may be able to take advantage of the program’s features: